CiscoDevNet/Glance/README.md

 # GLANCE

 Glance is an indoor, location-based, application service.
 It includes 3D maps, indoor path navigation, finding and tracking of people, facilities, and assets, and real-time analysis heat-maps of people and devices.
-Glance uses Cisco Meraki/CMX wireless indoor positioning system support.
+Glance leverages Cisco Meraki/CMX wireless indoor positioning system sdk.
 Docker services packaging/deployment scripts and administrative console are also included.

 ## Package